Codecademy/docs/content/kotlin/concepts/datetime/terms/offsetIn/offsetIn.md

   - 'paths/computer-science'
 ---

-The **offsetIn()** function is used to obtain the time zone offset at a specific point in time.
+The **`.offsetIn()`** function is used to obtain the time zone offset at a specific point in time.
 It provides the difference between the local time and UTC for a given moment.

 ## Syntax